neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 Reuse of tokens and providers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There is another configuration option for authentication providers called ``tokenClass``,
+There is another configuration option for authentication providers called ``token``,
 which can be specified in the provider settings.
 By this option you can specify which
 token should be used for a provider.
 Remember the token is responsible for the credentials
 retrieval, i.e. if you want to authenticate let's say via username and password this setting